List of Marvel Comics characters: M: Menace in other media

+Menace appears in Spider-Man: Edge of Time, voiced by Tara Strong.

 Donald Menken

-Donald L. Menken is a character in Marvel Comics.
+Donald Menken is a character in Marvel Comics.
 The character, created by Roger Stern and John Romita Jr., first appeared in The Amazing Spider-Man #239 (April 1983).

-As the personal assistant of Norman Osborn, Menken immediately became loyal and unflinching.
-His first task was to make sure that one of Oscorp's research scientists remove any recent traces of work.
+As the personal assistant of Norman Osborn, he is immediately loyal and unflinching.
+His first task was to make sure that one of Oscorp's research scientists remove any traces of work.
 Not only did he assist Norman, he also answered to Harry Osborn and Liz Allan.
 Menken was eventually promoted to Director of Personnel.
 Menken soon teamed up with Roderick Kingsley to plot a takeover bid of Oscorp.
 Though the takeover bid failed, his involvement led Spider-Man to consider him as a potential candidate to the Hobgoblin's identity.
-Menken at some point had joined the Cabal of Scrier and freed Norman from the psychiatric hospital.
-Norman later would greatly injure Menken; even though Menken survived from his injuries, he was never seen again.
+At some point, Menken had joined the Cabal of Scrier and freed Norman from the psychiatric hospital.
+Norman later would greatly injure Menken; he survived from his injuries, but he was never seen again.